rackerlabs/support-how-to/content/cloud-block-storage/cloud-block-storage-attaching-vs-mounting.md

 map the directory structure to a physical storage device.
 You can only mount a volume through the computer's operating system.

-For more information on how to mount your volume, see [Prepare Your Volume](/how-to/prepare-your-cloud-block-storage-volume).
+For more information on how to mount your volume, see [Prepare your volume](/how-to/prepare-your-cloud-block-storage-volume).